 Unlike when optimizing product pages, you don’t get to set a focus keyword.
 However, you can still target a keyword by including the keyword in the SEO Title and SEO Description fields.
 You should also put it in the Category Description field above the Yoast SEO Settings section.

 Note that not all themes are able to display product category description on the category page but if your theme supports this function, the text that you put will appear on your product category page.
-For some people who are not comfortable writing HTML, editing the product description can be a pain because it does not make use of the WordPress WYSIWYG editor.
-However, you can use Rich Text Tags plugin to turn the basic text editor into the WordPress’ WYSIWYG editor.

-Verifying Your Website with Webmaster Tools
+Verifying Your Website with Search Console

 Linking with Social Media Profiles